PierreGrognet/ChIPseq_Workshop/QuBit.md

 ### Prepare the QuBit Working solution

+- If you are using the Qubit 1X dsDNA HS Assay Kits, the working solution is ready-to-use

+- If you are using other kits, you have to prepare the working solution before the measurements

+	- Prepare the Qubit working solution by diluting (in an eppendorf or a falcon tube) the Qubit dsDNA HS Reagent 1:200 in Qubit dsDNA HS Buffer.

 	- 200µL of working solution are needed per measurement.
 2 standard are needed for a serie of measurements.
 So, if 8 samples need to be measured, prepare enough working solution for 10x200µL (+ 10% extra)

-- Prepare the Qubit working solution by diluting (in an eppendorf or a falcon tube) the Qubit dsDNA HS Reagent 1:200 in Qubit dsDNA HS Buffer.

 ### Prepare the standard measurements